The Ultimate Jadeite Jade Buddhas

 Furthermore, in contrast to the core principles of Theravada Buddhism such as no-self, bodhisattvas and Buddhas in Mahayana Buddhism have taken on the qualities of deities.
 As a result, devotees pray to them in hopes of gaining earthly favor such as wealth or fertility.
 Also, bodhisattvas and Buddhas can grant beings entry into special “pure lands.”
 The “pure land” of Amitabha Buddha is described as being a land of “sonorous and visual delights”.

-As a result of Mahayana, the diversity of Buddhist art was greatly enhanced and this was seen in the creation of Buddhist paintings and jade Buddha statues.
+As a result of Mahayana, the diversity of Buddhist art was greatly enhanced and this was seen in the creation of Buddhist paintings and real jade Buddha statues.
 It is pretty clear that Mahayana Buddhism is a source of great artistic inspiration that has had a profound effect on the perception of Buddhism.